iDoMeteor/OnePageWonder/README.md

         (or just make a new site and leave that one alone cuz it's running so good! :D)
     * For now, if you wish to deploy to Meteor.com *and* take your local data with you, you will have to do that manually. :)
+    * I left my images & etc for OPW site so u can copy and paste from there to test if you like, you want to copy the inner HTML of a section's container. :)
     * PROFIT

 ###Caveats: